Usage Tips

 image: groupname/imagename:latestHow to Install VSCode Extensions

-When customizing a development environment, you can install commonly used VSCode extensions in a Dockerfile for reuse.
-There are two installation methods.
+When customizing a development environment, you can pre-install commonly used VSCode extensions in a Dockerfile for reuse.
+There are two installation methods:

 Install via Extension ID

-Download vsx package and commit to repository, then you can install via vsx file:
+Download the .vsix package and commit it to the repository, then install via the package:

 code-server --install-extension ms-python.vscode-pylance.vsix

-Below is an example of installing python (available in open-vsx) and pylance (not available in open-vsx) extensions for Python development (requires .cnb.yml and .ide/Dockerfile):
+Below is an example for Python development, installing python (available in open-vsx) and pylance (not available in open-vsx, requires .vsix).

 $: